siddhantbapna/Group-8-DS-and-AI-Lab-Project/Milestone-4/milestone_4.md

 ### Observations and Notes for Next Milestone

 #### Ideas for Further Tuning or Improvements

-- **Hyperparameter Tuning**: The current model uses a fixed learning rate and scheduler.
-A more systematic search for optimal learning rates (e.g., 1e-5 to 5e-4) and scheduler parameters will be conducted.
-    - Milestone 5 Plan: Test by running some epoch with different configuration of the parameter to see if we can improve the accuracy.

 - **Model Architecture**: Testing alternative architectures, such as ResUnet and then using them as an ensemble with our current model.
     - Milestone 5 Plan: Test the ResUnet Model and see if it works better.